 Where the Published Admission Number is reached part way through any criterion, a straight-line measurement between home and the school will be calculated for every child satisfying that criterion.
-The distance will be measured using a Geographic Information software system employing the use of Ordnance Survey electronic mapping to calculate the distance 'between the front door of the child's permanent home and the main entrance gate of the school'.
-In the case of multi-level dwellings such as flats, the length of the staircase will be included in the distance measurement.
+All distances are measured by a straight line from the school to the child's home address, using Ordnance Survey address point data within the curtilage of the property.
+In the case of multi-level dwellings such as flats, each flat will be considered equidistant from the school.
 Places will be offered for those children living nearest to the school until all available places have been allocated.